baxically/CitrusHack2021/README.md

 A website that stimulates studying in UCR's Science Library

 ## Description
 I Miss Orbach was created using HTML/CSS, JavaScript, and Web Audio API.
-It was created for those that miss their days in the Orbach Science Library and wanted to reminisce on the sensations that accompanied visiting there.
+It was created for those who miss their days in the Orbach Science Library and wanted to reminisce on the sensations that accompanied visiting there.
 A lofi spotify playlist is provided on the left side of the webpage along with a series of ambient sounds that can be customized to your liking.

 ## Authors
 - [Alfredo Gonzalez](https://github.com/Dakoth)